-Hamstring strains are graded 1, 2, or 3 depending on how bad they are.
-A professional therapist will perform some specific tests to help diagnose the type and extent of your injury.
+Hamstring strain diagnosis will identify what your injury is.
+Muscle strains graded 1, 2, or 3 depending on how bad they are.
+A professional therapist will perform some specific tests to help diagnose your injury.
+Here we explain how to tell how bad your pulled hamstring is.

-Answer as few questions to determine how bad your injury is.
+Answer as few questions to determine how bad your hamstring strain is.
 Please remember this does not replace a real person.
 We always recommend seeking professional advice.

 Did you notice pain at the time of injury?